-40. A guy in my dorm, Market Construction was a very disturbed teenager.
+A guy in my dorm, was a very disturbed teenager.
 He was the son of an oil baron from Nigeria.
 He was a white racist and really violent guy.
 He seemed to take pleasure in hurting people.
 He tried to bully me, but he realised I was feisty and would hit him back.
-He colluded with a 6th former, Market Construction, who was one of the deputy chiefs.
-The second deputy chiefs formented me for two terms.
+He colluded with a 6th former, who was one of the deputy chiefs.
+Tormented me for two terms.
 He was horrible to me all the time.
 I eventually reported him because he punched me in the face one day.
-I told CCC and Market me alone from then on.
+I told cocatant and left me alone from then on.
 It was very difficult for me up until that final confrontation.